sourceincite/sourceincite.github.io/_posts/0000-00-00-sql-injection-double-uppercut-how-to-achieve-remote-code-execution-against-postgresql.md

 ### Summary

 <p class="cn" markdown="1">On the latest versions of PostgreSQL, the `superuser` is no longer allowed to load a shared library file from anywhere else besides `C:\Program Files\PostgreSQL\11\lib` on Windows or `/var/lib/postgresql/11/lib` on *nix.
-This path is **not writable** by either the NETWORK_SERVICE  or postgres accounts.</p>
+Additionally, this path is **not writable** by either the NETWORK_SERVICE or postgres accounts.</p>

 <p class="cn" markdown="1">However, an authenticated database `superuser` can write binary files to the filesystem using "large objects" and can of course write to the `C:\Program Files\PostgreSQL\11\data` directory.
 The reason for this should be clear, for updating/creating tables in the database.</p>

-<p class="cn" markdown="1">The issue is that the `CREATE FUNCTION` operative allows a directory traversal to the data directory!
+<p class="cn" markdown="1">The underlying issue is that the `CREATE FUNCTION` operative allows for a directory traversal to the data directory!
 So essentially, an authenticated attacker can write a shared library file into the data directory and use the traversal to load the shared library.
 This means an attacker can get native code execution and as such, execute arbitrary code.</p>

 ### Attack Flow